Medical dye shortage felt beyond US as German hospital affected

 GE Healthcare, through a spokesperson, said Wednesday that the weekslong outage at the company’s Shanghai production plant due to the city’s COVID-19 lockdown is not only affecting U.S. hospitals but also other world regions it did not specify, though to a lesser extent.

-Some of the largest U.S. hospitals have prepared this week for critical shortages and the GE unit has responded by increasing output of contract agents at its factory in Ireland and sending products by air freight to meet demand.
+Some of the largest U.S. hospitals have prepared this week for critical shortages, and the GE unit has responded by increasing the output of contract agents at its factory in Ireland and sending products by airfreight to meet demand.

 The association of German hospitals told Reuters on Wednesday that one of its members had been alerted by the GE unit that its contrast agent could go out of stock in June, citing the Shanghai outage.